3r3bu5x9/Prismatic-Night/README.md

 #### About the Startpage

 The Startpage is hosted using github-pages.
-[Click here](https://dbuxy218.github.io/Prismatic-Night/) to see the live priview.
+[Click here](https://dbuxy218.github.io/Prismatic-Night/) to see the live preview.
 The Startpage currently supports searching with DuckDuckgo and Google.
 Click on the search engine logo image to toggle the search engine.

 ![engine](/screenshots/engineToggle.gif)